abdanar/abdanar.github.io/_pages/home.md

   - /home.html
 ---

-Below is my schedule for the fall semester.
+My schedule for the fall semester is as follows:

 |             |    Monday    |  Tuesday | Wednesday | Thursday | Friday |
 |:-----------:|:------------:|:--------:|:---------:|:--------:|:------:|